ziigyee/minimal-mistakes/_pages/about.md

 ---
 <img src="/assets/images/about_banner.jpg" width="100%">
 ## About Me
-Aspiring data scientist seeking to drive and create value through data.
-Inquisitive and keen learner looking to explore new ideas and challenge myself.
+Always seeking to understand the business values first, before looking at the data.
+I am an aspiring data scientist seeking to drive and create value with solutions and insights that are purposeful and meaningful.
+Inquisitive and keen learner looking to explore new data-enabled horizons for business impact.

-Abled Python coder with SQL, statistical modeling and machine learning skills, and avid believer that data is the new raw material for businesses.
+Fluent in Python, SQL, classical statistical modelling and machine learning skills.
-## When I'm not dabbling with data
+## The Non-data scientist Me
-* Jogging to stay healthy
+* I run Goodcare.sg - partnering with organizations to provide care for the elderly by donations and sales of adult diapers.
-* Satisfy my tastebuds
+* I love to cook and experiment in the kitchen
-* Volunteer at a soup kitchen
+* Reading a good book (Currently: Ray Dalio - Principles)

-* Travel and explore the world
+## Next Steps
-## What's Next
+The learning journey in data science or even in general, never ends.
+Theres always something new, from technologies to methodologies.
+Reading newsletters and even research papers are habits that I'll be keeping up with.
-Continue to widen my knowledge, and explore on the next topic to start a project.
-The field of data science is a continuous learning journey.
+Currently, I am seeking data science career opportunities.
+Do contact me via LinkedIn or the 'Contact Me' page to explore any potential opportunities!

-I am currently seeking for career opportunities in data science related positions as well.
-If you are keen for a discussion, I can be contacted via LinkedIn or the 'Contact Me' page.
+-Ziig